gregoralbrecht/tarl-eyetracking/README.md

 ## Images for the survey
-To resize the images to match the survey, simply run `mogrify -resize 220x220 -quality 100 -path small *.PNG` inside a directory with graph images.
+To resize the images to match the survey, simply run
+` mogrify -path small -format png -resize 214x214 -quality 100 -bordercolor "#b6b6b6" -border 3x3 *.PNG` inside a directory with graph images.